FastUp/cfn-deployer/README.md

 # CloudFormation Deployer

 AWS CLI provides a well documented command to create and manage CloudFormation Stacks.
-That command may become tedious or a error prone when frequent change sets are needed or when change management is shared in a team.
+That command may become tedious or error prone when frequent change sets are needed or when change management is shared in a team.
-This tool simplifies creating, managing and sharing to a CloudFormation stack changes on a command line.
+This tool simplifies creating, managing and sharing Cloudformation stacks on a command line.

 ## Why use it